Q. Help, I’m 76 and want to contribute more to my super, but I’ve been told I can’t!

 I think super is a terrific way to save for retirement.
-You start a job and your employer is legally obliged to contribute into your superannuation account – currently 11% of your ordinary time earnings and increasing to 11.5% on 1 July 2024.
-It’s a tax effective environment, it compounds over your lifetime and there are even bigger tax advantages if you turn it into an income stream in retirement.
+You start a job and your employer is legally obliged to contribute into your superannuation account – currently 11.5% of your ordinary time earnings and increasing to 12% on 1 July 2025.
+It’s a tax-effective environment, it compounds over your lifetime and there are even bigger tax advantages if you turn these savings into an income stream in retirement.

 However many people who have already retired won’t have had the advantage of super all their lives.
 They are often playing catch-up.
 And getting money into super isn’t quite as simple once you have retired.
 But it’s not impossible if you understand the rules.